AluBhorta/UCSPy-Engine/docs/configuration.md

 # Configuration

-The main services of UCSPyEngine require valid a json configuration file (named `ucsp.config.json` by default) to be present at the root of the project.
+The main services of UCSPy-Engine require valid a json configuration file (named `ucsp.config.json` by default) to be present at the root of the project.

-you can use the `--config_file` argument to set an alternative config file.
+you can use the `--config_file` argument to specify an alternative config file.

 ```bash
 python cli.py --config_file=custom.config.json <command>